Top

 Together, We Can Continue the Momentum

 We have achieved important global milestones in our fight against mercury.
-The European Union's upcoming ban on amalgam by January 2025 is a significant milestone, preventing both use and export.
+The European Union's ban on amalgam, which was implemented in January 2025, is a significant milestone, preventing both use and export.
 Other countries, including Nepal, the Philippines and several African nations, have already banned amalgam for children and vulnerable populations.

 The Minamata Convention has shifted from merely reducing to phasing out mercury use, with a global target of 2030.
 We continue to push for the complete eradication of mercury in dental care, focusing on implementing the Children's Amendment, which aims to protect the most vulnerable.